pointfeev/CreamInstaller/README.md

 ---
 ##### More Information:
-* You can right click on any game or DLC in the selection tree view to open a context menu with multiple shortcuts.
 * SteamCMD installation and appinfo cache can be found at **C:\ProgramData\CreamInstaller**.
 * The program automatically and very quickly updates from [GitHub](https://github.com/pointfeev/CreamInstaller) using [Onova](https://github.com/Tyrrrz/Onova). *updates can be ignored*
 * The program source and other information can be found on [GitHub](https://github.com/pointfeev/CreamInstaller).